c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 **Suppress and Fix requires increased RBAC that is not available in this lab**

-8. You can also click the “Details” or “Errors” tab on the right side of the page to get some more information on the dangers of the specific vulnerability.
+8. You can also click the “Details” or “Issues” tab on the right side of the page to get some more information on the dangers of the specific vulnerability.

 ![Alt text for image](/appsec_screenshots/software-composition-analysis-8-v2.png "Optional title")